solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 In the above code, the `Request` and `Pay` buttons redirect you to new pages to
-complete your transaction, similar to the cash app UX.
+complete your transaction, similar to the Cash App UX.

 #### Request and Pay Screens